 It is yet to be seen what sort of grounds will constitute serious reasons for avoiding VICO.
 The EPO has issued a notice which provides a few examples of what might be considered serious reasons.
 These examples include medical reasons that prevent a participant using VICO and cases involving physical models that need to be handled to be fully understood.
 The EPO clarified that objections against the reliability of the VICO technology, or non-availability of VICO equipment, will not qualify as serious reasons.
 So, it seems likely that almost all Opposition Division hearings will be handled by VICO under this new scheme.

-The team at Carpmaels & Ranford has a wealth of experience in representing clients in oral proceedings held by VICO, including one of the first opposition hearings.
+The team at Carpmaels & Ranford has a wealth of experience in representing clients in oral proceedings held by VICO.
+Oral proceedings in examination have been held by VICO for some time now, but we now also have lots of new experience conducting both opposition and appeal hearings by VICO, including one of the first opposition hearings to be held in this forum.
 Recent experience includes participation in new-style VICO hearings where simultaneous translation is provided for the parties through the Zoom platform.
 The simultaneous translation facility worked well, with the switch between hearing contributions in different languages occurring automatically.
 The platform uses software that adjusts the volume so that all participants are individually able to select whether to hear the feed from only the translators or to also hear the original contribution at 20% of the volume.
 Overall, the experience with respect to simultaneous translation was similar, if not better, to being at the EPO.
 Another benefit of the move to VICO is that clients and members of the public can join the hearing from anywhere in the world, providing increased accessibility to key EPO Opposition hearings.

 Our team of EP representatives are looking forward to continuing to represent our clients virtually at EPO hearings.
 Indeed, the new arrangements provide a number of significant benefits for all parties and we expect this to be the new normal long after the end of the current pandemic.